Sunderland: Music, dance and kites

 In January 2025, Sunderland Music City announced that its bid to join the Music Cities Network has been successful, with Sunderland now a fully fledged member of the global collective.
-The accreditation will make Sunderland only the second city in the UK to join the network, following in the footsteps of Manchester.
+The accreditation will make Sunderland only the second city in the UK to join the network, behind Manchester.
 The Music Cities Network, established in 2016, connects cities worldwide to promote the music industry's growth, economic development, and cultural exchange.
-Internationally, Sunderland now sits alongside legendary music spots like Sydney and Berlin.
-Sunderland's place among the roster of international Music Cities is an acknowledgement of Wearside's amazing musical heritage and marks the ongoing commitment to nurturing the city's dynamic music scene and fostering a robust creative economy in the area.
+Sunderland's place among the roster of international Music Cities is an acknowledgement of Wearside's significant musical heritage and marks the ongoing commitment to nurturing the city's dynamic music scene and creative economy.
 Inclusion in the network gives members access to collaborative opportunities, resources, and advocacy that will help the city build on its music ecosystem and support cultural, social, and economic development.

 In 2013, local band Frankie and The Heartstrings opened a temporary pop up record store in the city, Pop Recs Ltd. Initially only intended to remain open for a fortnight, the store remains open and has hosted live performances from acts including the Cribs, the Vaccines and the Charlatans.

 The Sunderland Stadium of Light, home to Sunderland AFC, is recognised internationally as a major stadium concert venue.
 Headlining acts have included Oasis, Take That, Pink, Kings of Leon, Red Hot Chili Peppers, Coldplay, Bruce Springsteen and the E Street Band, Bon Jovi, Rihanna, One Direction, Foo Fighters and Beyoncé.
 The Empire Theatre and Firestation play host to music acts.
 Venues such as Independent, a city-centre nightclub/music venue, satisfy music lovers need eclectic tastes and need to hear the next generation of bands.